Study analyzes potential of cannabis-infused beverages as an alternative to alcohol

 Published on 02/06/2026

-Consumption of cannabis-infused beverages grows among users reporting lower alcohol intake | Reproduction /IA
+Consumption of cannabis beverages grows among users reporting lower alcohol intake | Reproduction /IA

 The research used data from a survey of 438 adults who reported using cannabis in the past year, evaluating alcohol consumption patterns before and after starting to use cannabis beverages.
-The results indicate that participants consuming these beverages reported fewer alcoholic drinks per week and a lower frequency of binge drinking episodes, sparking discussions on harm reduction strategies in the context of substance use.
+The results indicate that participants consuming these beverages reported fewer alcoholic drinks per week and a lower frequency of binge drinking episodes, opening up discussions on harm reduction strategies in the context of substance use.

-Majority reports decrease in alcohol consumption
+Majority report decrease in alcohol consumption

 According to the data, about one-third of the respondents regularly consumed cannabis-infused beverages, usually one per session.
 Among these users, 58.6% reported replacing alcohol with cannabis, a percentage higher than the 47.2% observed among non-users of these beverages.

-DIVULGAÇÃO CF 2026 SIDEBAR TOP DESKTOPThe research also found that, after starting to drink cannabis instead of alcohol, participants reported a reduction in the average number of alcoholic drinks per week, from approximately 7 drinks before to 3.35 after, and a decrease in the frequency of binge drinking episodes.
+The research also found that after starting to drink cannabis instead of alcohol, participants reported a reduction in the average number of alcoholic drinks per week, from about 7 drinks before to 3.35 after, and a decrease in the frequency of binge drinking episodes.

 Implications for harm reduction